 Pelvic floor physical therapy restores coordinated movement

 Pelvic floor muscles that are too tight or uncoordinated contribute to constipation and urgency.
-A 2023 study of 88 women found that ten sessions of pelvic floor physical therapy with visceral mobilization significantly improved bowel function and reduced bloating at the three-month follow-up.
-[21]
+Research on manual therapy and pelvic floor physical therapy in women with endometriosis shows improvements in pain and quality of life at follow-up.

 A specialist PT can retrain your gut muscles to move in a coordinated way again.
 This doesn't fix the prostaglandins or the inflammation, but it restores the function you can actually control.